dallas-hall/learning-containers-and-orchestration/kubernetes/applications-developer/README.md

 https://kubernetes.io/docs/concepts/services-networking/network-policies/

-By default, if no policies exist in a namespace then all traffic is allowed between all pods in that namespace.
+By default, if no policies exist in a namespace then k8s allows traffic from all Pods to all destinations in the cluster.
 They are implemented by the networking solution on the cluster and not all networking solutions support them.

 https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-policies